Murrays' Mills: Expansion

-In 1842, Doubling Mill and Fireproof Mill were built on the corner of Redhill Street and Bengal Street.
+In 1842 Doubling Mill and Fireproof Mill were built on the corner of Redhill Street and Bengal Street.
 Doubling Mill is five storeys high with an engine house designed to contain a 40 hp beam engine.
 Doubling Mill was used for doubling – the process of combining two or more lengths of yarn into a single thread – cotton produced in the company's earlier mills, giving the mill its name.
 Fireproof Mill, again as its name suggests, was designed to be fireproof by using cast-iron beams and columns rather than timber; it was the first mill in the mill complex to have been built to resist fire.
 The mill is four storeys high and may have been used as a warehouse.
 The two new mills were also linked to the original complex by tunnels under Bengal Street.
-The firm "doubled more or less" in size during the early to mid nineteenth century and expanded into the fine yarn markets around Nottingham, the growth of the firm led to the creation of the Doubling and Fireproof Mills.
+The firm "doubled more or less" in size during the early to mid 19th century and expanded into the fine yarn markets around Nottingham, the growth of the firm led to the creation of the Doubling and Fireproof Mills.

 In December 1852, the mill complex was valued at £75,000; when George Murray died in 1855, two of his three sons – James and Benjamin – inherited the complex.
 By 1881, A & G Murray had become registered as a limited liability company and the running of it was mostly in the hands of manager Herbert Dixon, who had joined the company in 1876, as the Murray family played less of a role.
 Under Dixon the company modernised and used new technology and was the reason for the firm's continued success.
 The use of new, more efficient technologies resulted in the further reduction of the workforce so that by 1897, A & G Murray only employed 500 people.
-In 1887, Fireproof Mill and Doubling Mill were leased by A & G Murray Ltd to C E Bennet.
+In 1887 Fireproof Mill and Doubling Mill were leased by A & G Murray Ltd to C. E. Bennet.